Local Hamiltonian Problem with succinct ground state is MA-Complete: The verification protocol

 \end{proof}

-In the following we show that, although $\GHS$ does not correspond to a legal generator, Algorithm \ref{algo:check}$^*$ w.r.t to $\GHS$ still have similar infinitesimal properties as Lemma \ref{lem:legal}.
+In the following, we show that, although $\GHS$ does not correspond to a legal generator, Algorithm \ref{algo:check}$^*$ w.r.t. to $\GHS$ still have similar infinitesimal properties as Lemma \ref{lem:legal}.
 The properties are summarized in Claim \ref{cla:pro}.
-One can imagine the correctness of Claim \ref{cla:pro} by considering another legal generator $G\in \bR^{|S|\times|S|}$ which is obtained by setting column $\langle *| \GHS |x\rangle$ to $0$ for $x\not\in S_{good}$, and notice that the Algorithm \ref{algo:check}$^*$ behaves the same w.r.t $\GHS$ as w.r.t $G$ conditioned on it never hits $x \not\in S_{good}$.
-To be more careful, we directly prove Claim \ref{cla:pro} in Appendix \ref{appendix:df} by properties of exponential distribution.